Lightweight Bike Touring Gear List

 Sharing is caring!

-I live on my bicycle so I have everything I need in life with me.
 The base weight of all this gear is around 23kg (50lb).
-My Touring bicycle is a solid, reliable touring bicycle set up to Bicycle Tour around the world.
+My Touring bicycle is a solid, reliable touring bicycle set up for Bicycle tours around the world.
 It is set up to carry very heavy loads if I need to carry many days of food and water.
 At times it might be carrying up to 20 litres of water and 10 days of food.
 This would bring the weight of my gear close to 50kg (110lb).

 Bicycle Touring Gear List